egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 Also, it might take a couple of minutes till the cilium-health status is available.

-If the time-out persist, have a look at the firewall rules and whether traffic between the clusters is allowed.
+If the time-out persists, have a look at the firewall rules and whether traffic between the clusters is allowed.
 :::

 :::warning
-The NodePort IP addresses set for the cluster mesh needs to be the IP addresses of the worker node instead of the master node.
+The NodePort IP addresses set for the cluster mesh need to be the IP addresses of the worker node instead of the master node.
 If they are the master node, the Cilium Cluster Mesh will not get deployed and we will get the below error.
 ```
 remote-etcd-cluster01                                                             4m25s ago      4s ago       22      failed to detect whether the cluster configuration is required: etcdserver: permission denied
 ```